What credit information insurers cannot use

 If you don't get the best rate possible due to your credit information, your insurance company must advise you in writing and tell you why.
 And, they can list up to four reasons why you didn't get the best score.

 If this happens, you're entitled to a free copy of your credit report from the credit agency that your insurer used.

 What to do if there's a mistake in your credit history

-If you think there's a mistake in your credit history that's impacting your insurance rates, contact the credit reporting agencies.
+If you think there's a mistake in your credit history that's impacting your insurance premiums, contact the credit reporting agencies.